September 1, 1939

 Would become impossible, the monolith

-Of State be broken
+Of State be broken and prevented

 The co-operation of avengers.